Sanctifying Firstfruits of the Land

 God’s people must honor Him first with the fruit of their labor before partaking of its benefits.

-24 But in the fourth year all its fruit shall be holy, for giving praise to Yahweh.
+24 In the fourth year all its fruit must be consecrated as a praise offering to the LORD.

 God’s people must honor Him first with the fruit of their labor before partaking of its benefits.